mas-bandwidth/gafferongames/content/post/what_every_programmer_needs_to_know_about_game_networking.md

 tags = ["networking"]
 date = "2010-02-24"
-title = "What Every Programmer Needs To Know About Game Networking" draft = false
+title = "What Every Programmer Needs To Know About Game Networking" description = "A short history of game networking techniques" draft = false
 +++